-At present, the SCR has a higher car mode share than a number of other comparable Local Enterprise Partnership (LEP) areas.
+At present, the SCR has a higher car mode share than a number of other comparable Local Enterprise Partnership areas.
 At the last Census in 2011, 71% of City Region residents travelled to work by car, a trend that increased since 2001 and which is contrary to the general UK trend of decreasing car use.

 This reliance on car travel has adverse implications on the economy and quality of life, through congestion cost, worsening air quality, increasing carbon emissions and rising obesity levels (due to lack of walking and cycling).
 A Cabinet Office report has estimated that motorised road transport costs English urban areas between £38 to £49 billion a year, as a result of excess delays, accidents, physical inactivity, air pollution, greenhouse gas emissions and noise.
+The current reliance on car journeys also contributes to the high cost of road maintenance across the SCR.

 Nationally, road use as a result of the COVID-19 pandemic dropped significantly in March and April 2020, with typical daily levels of car use being only 32% of the equivalent daily levels in February 2020, and this trend was seen in traffic levels across the SCR's road network.
-By the end of July 2020, national car use was at 90% of the levels in February, underlining the need to act quickly to 'lock in' some of the benefits of reduced car demand that was seen.
+By the end of September 2020, national car use was around 90% of the levels in February, underlining the need to act quickly to 'lock in' some of the benefits of reduced car demand that was seen.

 Most of the SCR's residents (85.3%) commute within the City Region boundaries, often using the SRN, and the number of short trips undertaken by car in the SCR is high.
-Almost 40% of journeys to work measuring only 1km are taken by car, meaning there is a significant opportunity for the City Region to cut pollution and increase physical activity by shifting some of these short journeys to public transport and active travel modes on a permanent basis.
+Almost 40% of journeys to work measuring only 1km are taken by car, meaning there is a significant opportunity to cut pollution and increase physical activity by shifting some of these short journeys to public transport and active travel modes on a permanent basis.